blockdeep/libro/src/critical/Unbounded_Iteration_Risks.md

 ## What can be done instead

+### Option 1: Process up to a maximum number of elements

 Use a bounded iterator or limit the number of items processed in each iteration.
 This approach prevents excessive resource usage and keeps operations predictable.